InglisSofia/mindfulness/README.md

 ### Validation

 - HTML.
 No errors or warnings to show.
 - CSS.
 No errors found.
+1 Warning: Imported style sheets are not checked in direct input and file upload modes

 ### Accessibility